jarecoo/practice/notes.md

 - “There is nothing outside of yourself that can ever enable you to get better, stronger, richer, quicker, or smarter.
 Everything is within.
 Everything exists.
 Seek nothing outside of yourself.” - Miyamoto Musashi, The Book of Five Rings
 - “If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.” -Marcus Aurelius
 - “‘It isn’t events themselves that disturb people, but only their judgments about them’ - Epictetus, Enchiridon, 5; The samurai swordsman Musashi made a distinction between our ‘perceiving eye’ and our ‘observing eye.’
 The observing eye sees what is.
 The perceiving eye sees what things supposedly mean.
 Which do you think causes the most anguish?”
 The Daily Stoic, p.112
+- “By turning the mind inwards, by observing our resistance to challenging emotions, not only do we prevent the emotion from escalating, but we understand the true source of our suffering.
+So very often the internal struggle that we experience, of course it perhaps has its trigger in the world around us, maybe it’s something that a particular person said, maybe it’s something that’s happened to us in our environment.
+Instinctively, we want to look at that person, or at that thing, or the situation and blame that situation.
+But as long as we’re involved in that, we’re just really, one, fanning the flames of the emotion by thinking about it, but also we’re not really understanding where the source of that struggle has come from.
+And because of that we just continue to repeat this behavior over and over again in our life.
+But if we can, even just once, restrain ourselves from looking outwards and instead just pause and notice the feeing, whether it’s the emotion or the thinking that arises in that moment, if we can watch that, rather than blame, then we’ll see something happen.
+We’ll see a shift, we’ll see a chance, and all of a sudden, we start to see that it’s not always the thing itself which is the problem, but rather our reaction to that thing, our relationship to that thing.
+And as we continue down that route then we start to find a a sense of freedom and ease in the mind.” -Headspace, Everyday Headspace, “The source of suffering,” Friday, Dec.
+14, 2018
 - “Sometimes we take something very simple, very straightforward, and we create a world in which it consumes our every waking hour... it’s very often the smaller things, the things we’ll look back at and ask ourselves how we got so caught up in that?
 So very often it’s not the thing, it’s our relationship with that thing, the way that we attach ourselves to a certain idea, or experience, or person, or place, whatever it might be, and we create a world around that.
 We create a narrative around it, we create a story around it, and before we know it, we are lost in thought, just thinking about that thing...So just noticing when the mind attaches itself very tightly to a certain thing, when you find yourself consumed with thought, and in that moment just noting it as thinking, as feeling, letting it go and coming back to whatever you’re doing at the time.” -Headspace, Everyday Headspace, “Complicating the Simple” Tues.
 Oct.
 30, 2018
 - “We might think that it’s our external environment that dictates our happiness, but it tends to be our relationship to our environment that ultimately defines our experience.
 So as we’re going about our everyday life it’s really tempting to think that whatever’s going on in the world around us is somehow defining or shaping our sense of happiness or unhappiness.
 But, of course, we can have days where everything is going great and for some reason we still don’t feel particularly happy inside.
 Likewise we might have days where it’s very difficult, circumstances are very challenging and yet nothing really seems to touch us that much.
 We seem to feel quite calm and content regardless.
 It’s really important to notice this, whether it’s in meditation or in everyday life, and to recognize that that sense of contentment comes from within.” -Headspace, Everyday Headspace, “Defining our Experience”, Th., Sep.
 20, 2018
 - “For him who has conquered the mind, the mind is the best of friends; but for one who had failed to do so, his mind will remain his greatest enemy.” - the Bhagavad Gita